jzz0026/Sentiment-Analysis-NeuralNetwork-LSTM/README.md

 - Each word is mapped to one specific vector and the vector values are learned by the neural network.
 - Toy example since usually we expect higher dimensions:
 "life" = [6.3 2.5 8.7 3.4 1.5]
+- For the model I consider the following: Embedding layer provided by Keras where each word is mapped into a 32 length real valued vector.
+We bound the length (number of words) in each review to 300 words.
+In the case of long reviews, we truncate them and, for shorter reviews, we pad them with zero values.

 ## How to Reduce Overfitting with Regularization in a Neural Network?
 - Hyperparameter tuning is applied in Keras